If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Try something that scares you a little – a more advanced technique, a more complex colour scheme, a different genre of figure than your usual, or a fancy basing element or technique.
 This is a great way to mix things up when you feel in a rut.

 I’m not sure why, but a lot of us are scared to paint the ‘good’ figures in our collection until we can paint really well.
 We hesitate to try new things so we don’t ‘ruin’ what we’re working on.
 Maybe you don’t want to experiment on rare collector’s items, but a great many good quality figures are easily available at a reasonable price.
 Don’t punish yourself painting old lumps of lead or green army men – practice on high quality figures you like that stay in catalog, like figures from Reaper Miniatures or Dark Sword Miniatures.
 Also an acrylic paint job on a figure is easily added to, painted over completely, or stripped off if you want to adjust a paint job from the past or start over from scratch.
 Apart from conversions and the like, little we do in the hobby is irrevocable.
-You will learn more and more quickly by taking risks and failing than you will by only painting with the techniques and colours you feel are ‘safe’.
+You will learn more and learn more quickly by taking risks and failing than you will by only painting with the techniques and colours you feel are ‘safe’.
 Playing it too safe is one of my biggest regrets from the period of time when I was first learning to paint.

 Enter a contest!
 Even if you feel you have no hope of winning, pushing yourself to paint at your highest quality can be a spur to try new things and get better at deadlines.